You are here

 Major Program Areas

 - Youth Career Development: Goodwill employs teachers in over 33 Denver metro and northern Colorado public schools who provide much needed career development assistance and college exploration to youth.
 With the support of community volunteers, this program helps students formulate a career path and prepare for life after graduation.

-- Work options for the disabled at Goodwill's locations throughout Denver: Goodwill hires disabled individuals to work on contract projects with various organizations.
+- Work options for individuals with disabilities at Goodwill's locations throughout Denver: Goodwill hires individuals with disabilities to work on contract projects with various organizations.
 This includes light assembly, sorting and packing projects.

 - Retail work & recycling programs: throughout our network of stores and donation centers: Goodwill's retail stores provide funding for the programs listed above while providing affordable used goods to our community.
 They also provide great employment opportunities for those with barriers to work, as 54% of our employees are disadvantaged and/or disabled.